Red-exe-Engineer/Minecraft-Pi-2.2.7-Sprinting/README.md

 # Minecraft-Pi-2.2.7-Sprinting
 This is a special version of MCPI Reborn 2.2.7 that adds a modified version of the speed hack

-Thanks to TheBrokenRail for amking these!
+Thanks to TheBrokenRail for making these!

 How do I use them?
 open terminal and type